ProfilePic

 What is a Traditional IRA?

-Traditional IRAs are Individual retirement accounts aren't part of an employer program and stay with you even if your marital status, where you work, or where you live changes.
+Traditional IRAs are Individual retirement accounts that aren't part of an employer program and stay with you even if your marital status, work location, or home address changes.

 You will want to check with your financial institution if there are purchase requirements for particular investments and if there is a mandatory annual contribution.

-In most cases, your contributions to an IRA are tax-deductible with withdrawals classified as income, which means they are taxed.
-Penalty-free withdrawals can be made when you've reached 59 and a half years old and after that.
+In most cases, your contributions to an IRA are tax-deductible, with withdrawals classified as income, which means they are taxed.
+Penalty-free withdrawals can be made when you reach 59 and a half years old.
 Otherwise, you will pay a 10 percent penalty for withdrawing early.
-By the time you are 70 and a half, you're required to withdraw a minimum amount on an annual basis.
+By reaching 70 and a half, you must withdraw a minimum amount annually.

 What is a Roth IRA?

-Roth IRAs are very similar to a traditional IRA, with some distinct differences.
-The biggest difference is that with Roth IRAs, you're taxed upfront when you contribute to the fund, and not taxed on the back end.
+Roth IRAs are very similar to traditional IRAs, with some distinct differences.
+The biggest difference is that with Roth IRAs, you're taxed upfront when you contribute to the fund, not on the back end.

-Income limits are also set on Roth IRAs.
-Individuals and married couples can't contribute to a Roth IRA if they make more than a certain amount of money per year.
+Roth IRAs also have income limits.
+Individuals and married couples cannot contribute to a Roth IRA if they make more than a certain amount yearly.

-Unlike traditional IRAs, you're able to take withdrawals before reaching 59 and a half years of age without paying tax penalties since you've already paid taxes on it.
-But you'll pay a 10 percent penalty on the earnings for withdrawing before 59 and a half years of age.
+Unlike traditional IRAs, you can withdraw before reaching 59 and a half without paying tax penalties since you've already paid taxes on the earnings.
+However, you'll pay a 10 percent penalty on the earnings for withdrawing before 59 and a half.
 This penalty is waived if the money is used for first-time home purchases, medical bills, or college.
-Also, with a Roth IRA, there is no mandatory distribution requirement for you to take withdrawals at 70 and a half.
+Also, with a Roth IRA, there is no mandatory distribution requirement for you to withdraw at 70 and a half.

 Why Invest in an IRA